Russian surveillance tech startup NtechLab nets $13M from sovereign wealth funds – TechCrunch

 The Moscow-based startup began life as a consumer software that allowed users to find someone’s online profile by uploading a photo of the person.
 It later pivoted to video and has since attracted government clients keen to deploy facial recognition in law enforcement.
 For instance, during the COVID-19 pandemic, the Russian government uses NtechLab’s system to monitor large gatherings and implement access control.

 Around the world, authorities have rushed to implement similar forms of public health monitoring and tracking for virus control.
-While these projects are usually well-meaning, they inspire a much-needed debate around privacy, discrimination, and other consequences brought by the scramble for large-scale data solutions.
+While these projects are usually well-meaning, they inspire a much-needed debate around privacy, discrimination and other consequences brought by the scramble for large-scale data solutions.
 NtechLab’s view is that when used properly, video surveillance generally does more good than harm.

 “If you can monitor people quite [effectively], you don’t need to close all people in the city… The problem is people who don’t respect the laws.
 When you can monitor these people and [impose] a penalty on them, you can control the situation better,” argued Alexander Kabakov, the other co-founder of the company.